homelab-alpha/npm-workspaces-template/README.md

 cd npm-workspaces-template
 ```

-### Step 3: Prepare the npm workspace for your own project
+### Step 3: Prepare the npm workspaces for your own project

 This step guides you through removing Homelab-Alpha specific files and updating
 project details for a new project.